 With department approval, students can take an upper level BA, SOC, or PSY course to fulfill the elective requirement

-To apply to Campbellsville’s justice studies program, prospective students must submit or complete the following:
+To apply to Campbellsville’s Criminal Justice program, prospective students must submit or complete the following:

 - Complete the online application